 Cannabidiols and Skin Cancer

 CBD oil has proven effective for use on skin conditions.
-The majority of skin inflammations result in high chances of skin cancer due to increased pro-inflammatory cytokines levels.
+Most skin inflammations result in high chances of skin cancer due to increased pro-inflammatory cytokine levels.
 Studies show that cannabidiols have an anti-inflammatory effect with anti-cancer effects.

 Lung Cancer and CBD Oil

 The most prevalent cancer today is lung cancer, with a considerably high mortality rate.
-90% of lung cancer comes from smoking tobacco and exposure to radiation and chemical agents.
+90% of lung cancer come from smoking tobacco and exposure to radiation and chemical agents.

 Colon Cancer and CBD Oil

-Another study on the same was done in 2019 and showed that CBD induces apoptosis.
-It does so by regulating pro-apoptotic proteins, thus reducing the tumor volume.
+Another study was done in 2019 and showed that CBD induces apoptosis.
+It does so by regulating pro-apoptotic proteins, thus reducing the tumour volume.